-\Warning: Take Caution when changing the Advanced settings.
-Incorrect values entered may cause system malfunction.
-Also, a very high DRAM frequency or incorrect DRAM timing may cause system instability.
-When this occurs, revert to the default setting.
+Warning: Take caution when changing the Advanced settings.
+An Incorrect value, a very high DRAM frequency or an incorrect DRAM timing may cause system to become unstable.
+When this occurs, reset the setting to the default setting.

 SERR Signal Condition